JaredCMNDA/CommandaStructures/README.md

 ## Features

-- **Linked List**: Generic singly linked list implementation.
+- **Linked List**: Generic singly linked list implementation with iterator support.
-- **Double Linked List**: Generic doubly linked list implementation.
+- **Double Linked List**: Generic doubly linked list with forward and reverse iterators.
-- **Queue**: Generic queue built on top of the singly linked list.
+- **Queue**: Generic FIFO queue built on a singly linked list.
+Includes STL-compatible iterators.
-- **Stack**: Generic stack built on top of the singly linked list.
+- **Stack**: Generic LIFO stack built on a singly linked list.
+Also supports iteration.
-- **Deque**: Generic double-ended queue using a doubly linked list.
+- **Deque**: Double-ended queue implemented using a doubly linked list.
+Full bidirectional iteration.
-- **Ring Buffer**: Fixed-size circular buffer with optional overwrite mode.
+- **Ring Buffer**: Fixed-size circular buffer with optional overwrite mode and iterator access.

 ## Why?

 When working on various C++ projects, it's common to need basic data structures.
-Instead of copying and pasting code or rewriting from scratch, CommandaStructures provides a central place for reusable, template-based implementations.
+Instead of copying and pasting code or rewriting from scratch, CommandaStructures provides a central place for reusable, template-based implementations with STL-style iteration.

 ## Usage